unibo-spe/spe-slides/content/extra/kubernetes/_index.md

 ### Kubernetes smallest deployable unit.
 - Runs one (or more) containers
-  - this allow to deploy toghether two different containers that are symbiotic between themself
+  - Pods allow to deploy toghether two different containers that are symbiotic between themself
     - for example, a web server container and the git synchronizer one that keeps it updated
     - this is not the case of a web server and its database, which can be deployed in two different nodess